Fast Route to Thermalization: Introduction

-The paper is organized as follows: We set the control framework and objective in Sec. \ref{sec:control objective}.
+The paper is organized as follows: we set the control framework and objective in Sec. \ref{sec:control objective}.
 Sec. \ref{sec:driven dynamics} presents a first principle analysis of the open system dynamics.
-We begin by solving for the propagator of the isolated system utilizing the inertial theorem, then include a weak interaction between the system and bath, and present a brief construction of the Non-Adiabatic Master Equation (NAME).
-Following the dynamical construction, Sec. \ref{sec:control} analyses the task of rapid thermalization within the framework of Quantum Control theory.
-Section \ref{sec:STE for TLS} constructs the dynamical description of a two-level-system coupled to a thermal bath, demonstrating the general derivation.
-Next, we solve the two-level-system dynamics and discuss its properties.
-Following the solution, we present a reverse engineering control scheme to obtain a shortcut to equilibrium protocol that induces rapid thermalization.
-Geralizations of the scheme are considered including an initial non-equilibrium Gibbs state and a target state which is colder than the bath.
-Section \ref{sec:Results and Discussion} is devoted to results and discussion, we conclude in Sec. \ref{sec:Conclusions} with a summary, and discuss relevant implications, and future prospects.
+We begin by solving for the propagator of the isolated system utilizing the inertial theorem, then include a weak interaction between the system and the bath, and present a brief construction of the Non-Adiabatic Master Equation (NAME).
+Following the dynamical construction, Sec. \ref{sec:control} analyzes the task of rapid thermalization within the framework of Quantum Control theory.
+Section \ref{sec:STE for TLS} constructs the dynamical description of a two-level system coupled to a thermal bath, demonstrating the general derivation.
+Next, we solve the two-level system dynamics and discuss its properties.
+Following the solution, we present a reverse-engineering control scheme to obtain a STE protocol that induces rapid thermalization.
+Generalizations of the scheme are considered, including an initial non-equilibrium Gibbs state and a target state which is colder than the bath.
+Section \ref{sec:Results and Discussion} is devoted to results and discussion.
+We conclude in Sec. \ref{sec:Conclusions} with a summary, and discuss relevant implications, and future prospects.